Addition: Identity element

 This law was first identified in Brahmagupta's Brahmasphutasiddhanta in 628 AD, although he wrote it as three separate laws, depending on whether $a$ is negative, positive, or zero itself, and he used words rather than algebraic symbols.
-Later Indian mathematicians refined the concept; around the year 830, Mahavira wrote, "zero becomes the same as what is added to it", corresponding to the unary statement $0 + a = a$.
+Later, other Indian mathematicians refined the concept.
+Around the year 830, Mahavira wrote, "zero becomes the same as what is added to it", corresponding to the unary statement $0 + a = a$.
 In the 12th century, Bhaskara wrote, "In the addition of cipher, or subtraction of it, the quantity, positive or negative, remains the same", corresponding to the unary statement $a + 0 = a$.

 Successor

 Within the context of integers, addition of one also plays a special role: for any integer $a$, the integer $a + 1$ is the least integer greater than $a$, also known as the successor of $a$.
 For instance, 3 is the successor of 2, and 7 is the successor of 6.
 Because of this succession, the value of $a + b$ can also be seen as the $b$-th successor of $a$, making addition an iterated succession.
 For example, 6 + 2 is 8, because 8 is the successor of 7, which is the successor of 6, making 8 the second successor of 6.